 Says Wiebe: "I think it's really easy for people to think that there's something lacking in these people.
 Well ... it's what we stole.
 It's time to reexamine how we set up these people to ensure that they fail."

 These days, billboards dot the shoulders of the Highway of Tears, warning against hitchhiking, even as the practice remains, to many underserviced Indigenous communities, a primary and necessary means of travel.
 Clary and other law enforcement authorities continue to talk to the media and work the Highway of Tears cases, hoping that someone, somewhere saw something or heard something and will come forward.

 CSFS has recently been awarded new funding in its efforts to support families of currently missing women and girls and others affected by violence against women.
 May 5, 2022, will again be a national day of awareness for Missing or Murdered Indigenous Women and Girls (MMIWG) in Canada.

 Meanwhile, the Highway of Tears rolls on, a tragic and lasting symbol of a problem that stretches across the width and breadth of Canada, and much of the world.

 "It's not just Canada.
 It's not just North America," Wiebe says.
 "We need to be aware of how residential schools [the nearly century-long system that the government used to indoctrinate Indigenous children into European/Christian culture in Canada] and colonialism are not a thing of the past.
-There's still work to be done to undo all of that.
+There's still work to be done to undo those colonial practices.
 There's still policies that are absolutely unfair and biased against Indigenous people.
-We need to look at that ... and we need to really see Indigenous people and families for the strength and the beauty that they are and that they have.
-We all need to take a personal look at ourselves, and identify the ways that we have bias and ways that are discriminatory."
+We need to look at that ... and we need to really see and respect Indigenous people and families for their strength and beauty and resilience.
+We all need to take a personal look at ourselves, and identify the ways that we have bias and behaviors that are discriminatory."